James J. Jeffries: Career

-As a powerfully built and athletic teenager, Jeffries boxed as an amateur until age 20, when he started fighting professionally.
+Jeffries was both powerfully built and athletic as a teenager.
+Despite being inexperienced, Jeffries was a training partner for James J. Corbett in his fight with Bob Fitzsimmons.
+He was introduced to Corbett by a handler named Charley White who then described Jeffries as being "as strong as a horse".
+Jeffries boxed as an amateur until age 20, when he started fighting professionally.

+Boxing historian John Durant described Jeffries as such:

+One of the strongest men who ever entered the ring, Jeff at 21 stood 6 feet, 2 inches, weighed 220 pounds, and was huge all over.
+He had pillar-like legs, an enormous shaggy chest, and the muscles of a weight lifter.
+For a giant he was surprisingly fast and agile.
+He could run 100 yards in 11 seconds, and high jump 5 feet, 10 inches.

 In his third fight, Jeffries knocked out the highly regarded boxer Hank Griffin in the fourteenth round.
-Jack Johnson would subsequently fight Griffin on three separate occasions.
+Jack Johnson would subsequently fight Griffin on three occasions.

 Jeffries fought the top heavyweight contender, Gus Ruhlin, to a draw.
 Ruhlin was knocked down with a brutal punch at the end of the final round and was saved by the bell from being counted out.
 The decision was met with unfavorable reactions from the audience, many of whom felt Jeffries won.

 On his way to the title in 1898, Jeffries knocked out Peter Jackson, the great boxer whom John L. Sullivan had refused to fight, in three rounds.
 This had been only the second defeat in Jackson's entire career; his first loss was from a four-round fight over thirteen years earlier around the beginning of his career.
 Jackson retired shortly afterward.

 Jeffries defeated the formidable "Mexican Pete" Everett by knockout in only the third round on April 22, 1898.
 His next fight was against the Irishman Tom Sharkey.
 The fight went the full twenty rounds and Sharkey was knocked down in the eleventh round.
 Jeffries won the decision.